MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/home-realm-discovery-policy.md

 ### HRD Policy for Auto-acceleration

 Some applications don't allow configuration of authentication requests.
-In such cases, it's not possible to use domain hints to control auto-acceleration.Use [Home Realm Discovery](configure-authentication-for-federated-users-portal.md) policy to configure auto-acceleration.
+In such cases, it's not possible to use domain hints to control auto-acceleration.
+Use [Home Realm Discovery](configure-authentication-for-federated-users-portal.md) policy to configure auto-acceleration.

 ### HRD Policy to Prevent Auto-acceleration